jphoga/portfolio/content/about/about/about_me/index.md

 ![LeWagon](./lewagon-teammates.jpg)

-## Same job, different role - full deep dive into coding
+## Same job, different role - coding & growing daily

 Equipped with my new full-stack coding skills I went back to my company and convinced them to give me position as a developer.
 They were happy to put me into the Internet of Things (IoT) sector where we create and sell solutions and services to bring digital transformation to our clients.
 Here now I am - a member of the development team building awesome applications and cloud infrastructure for global projects and international clients.